walfie/streamdeck-youtube-emotes/README.md

 <https://www.youtube.com/channel/UCP4nMSTdwU1KqYWu3UH5DHQ/membership>

 Unfortunately the emote data is only available when you're logged in, so the download must be done through your browser.
+If you download the file in Chrome, make sure to select "Webpage, HTML Only" as the format when saving (to avoid any additional postprocessing of the HTML file).

 Assuming you've saved the HTML to a file `/tmp/pomu.html` and have a standard 15-key Stream Deck, you can run the following: